kalebheitzman/moodle-local_xlate/README.md

 	translations.
 6b.
 Use the **Xlate: Manage Glossary** button (under the same Local plugins → Xlate area) to add or edit glossary entries that influence automated and manual translations.

+7. Autotranslation (OpenAI)
+	 - The plugin includes an admin area to configure an OpenAI-compatible endpoint for optional autotranslation suggestions.
+Settings are under **Site administration → Plugins → Local plugins → Xlate**.
+Options include:
+		 - Enable Autotranslation (master toggle)
+		 - API endpoint (use a proxy or self-hosted endpoint if required)
+		 - API key (stored masked)
+		 - Model (default: gpt-5)
+		 - System prompt (editable textarea) — the default prompt preserves HTML, placeholders and UI tone; you can tweak it to enforce style choices or glossary terms.

+	 - Autotranslation is opt-in: enable the feature in settings before using AI suggestions from the Manage UI.
+See DEVELOPER.md for details about the system prompt and integration points.

 ## Capturing Strings
 - Browse the site in the site’s default language (e.g. English) while logged in with the `local/xlate:manage` capability.